 - Size of Cisco packet tracer is very less

-- Less Resources are used by Cisco Packet Tracer
+- Fewer Resources are used by Cisco Packet Tracer

 Cons of Cisco Packet Tracer

-- It have various servers, but they have limited functionality.
+- It has various servers, but it has limited functionality.

 - The configurations files, can’t be export from Cisco Packet Tracer.